Lyndall Gordon, Biographer

 The first of her biographies, Eliot's Early Years (1977), began as a student thesis.
 The British Academy awarded it the Rose Mary Crawshay prize.
 A sequel, Eliot's New Life, was published at the time of the poet’s centenary (1988).
 The two books have been rewritten as one, The Imperfect Life of T.S.Eliot, and published by Virago.
-Henry James: His Women and His Art is updated and reissued at the same time (see 'New' below).
+Henry James: His Women and His Art has been updated and reissued in paperback and on kindle at the same time.
+(See www.virago.co.uk/lyndall-gordon-on-reissuing-biographies-of-t-s-eliot-and-henry-james/ for what these two lives suggest about the possibilities of biography.).
 Virago has also brought out revised editions of Virginia Woolf: A Writer's Life (awarded the James Tait Black prize for biography) and Charlotte Brontë: A Passionate Life (Cheltenham prize for literature).

 A memoir of three women who died young, Shared Lives (reissued by Virago), is about women's friendship going back to schooldays in the Cape Town of the fifties.
 For a new memoir, see below.
 Lyndall is a Fellow of the Royal Society of Literature and member of PEN.
 She is married to Professor of Cellular Pathology, Siamon Gordon; they live in Oxford and have two grown-up daughters.